Ankit-Kumar-Mishra/CPI_Tweak/README.md

  1-Debian Linux distribution (preferred-->Ubuntu)

  2-We need geckodriver for Mozilla Firefox.
 Install it from here. https://github.com/mozilla/geckodriver/releases/download/v0.26.0/geckodriver-v0.26.0-linux64.tar.gz

-   \nExtract it into your /usr/bin folder in Linux.
+   Extract it into your /usr/bin folder in Linux.

  3-Use python 2.7.
 PIP Install the required python package of Selenium and remove other errors.